jondowson/pod/README.md

 A work in progress !!

 ## About?
-From duplicated templates, define a servers json defintion file + a cluster_settings file.
+From duplicated templates, define:
+-  a json defintion file for the servers in your cluster.
+-  a 'cluster_settings' file that species software versions, paths and fundamental cluster-wide settings.
 Then launch pod, passing in these two files as parameters.
 Pod will distribute, untar and configure all the software to each server in your json defintion.
 Out of the box - this will create a folder on your desktop with all the unpacked software, data and log folders.
 You can specify other locations to install software,logs etc when defining your server json and cluster_settings.

-With pod you can easily create multiple config files for multiple setups (different versions/settings).
+With pod you can easily create and manage multiple cluster setups (different versions/settings).
+You can deploy these different configurations to the same machines and they will not interfere with each other.
+As such pod is very useful in development/testing environments as well as setting up dse when opscenter is not an option.

 ## How?